A Sportsman's Sketches: Lgov

-Yermolay and the narrator go hunting and meet up with Old Knot, an old peasant who is the local fisherman and has held several ridiculous positions in the area.
-This story is particularly noteworthy for its vivid character descriptions.
-The group goes hunting in the lake with a pretentious hunter named Vladimir, sink the boat and then wade to shore filthy after great difficulty.
+Yermolay and the narrator go hunting duck and realize that they need to borrow a boat.
+With the help of a pretentious and incompetent hunter named Vladimir, they meet Suchok, or Old Knot.
+Suchok is employed as a fisherman, though he admits there are no fish in the river, and he lends them a decrepit boat.
+Eliciting Suchok's life story, the narrator learns that he has been, according to his masters' whims, a coachman, hunter, cobbler, coffee boy, a cook, and even an actor.
+In the excitement of the hunt, they sink the boat, and Yermolay leads them to shore filthy after great difficulty.

 Bezhin Lea

-The opening of this story begins with a highly stylized and poetic depiction of the beauty of the countryside during the day.
+The story begins with a highly stylized and poetic depiction of the beauty of the countryside during the day.
 The narrator, in one of his hunting expeditions, gets lost in the woods.
 As night approaches, he comes across a clearing, where he meets up with five peasant boys near a fire who are grazing the horses.
 The narrator pretends to be asleep and the boys forget he is there and start exchanging scary tales with each other.
 This story juxtaposes the natural beauty of the world with the terrifying essence of the “supernatural”.